 Badass: Hadley.
 Though it's apparently subverted in the end, when Red says he heard he "cried like a little girl" when arrested.

 Badass Bookworm: Andy Dufresne himself, of course, using his knowledge of biology to explain to one of The Sisters why he wouldn't be able to help it if he "bit" after they hit him in the head, and his knowledge of geology to figure out from the weakness of the wall that he could tunnel his way out.

 Bogs: Where do you learn this shit?
 Andy: Read it.
 You know how to read?
 You ignorant fuck?

-He's no slouch in hand-to-hand either, it's obvious that it's only superior numbers that let the Sisters get the better of him, and even then he manages to fight them off a number of times.
-In the novella, The Sisters leave Andy alone, the Sisters like easy prey and Andy fights like a badger.
+He's no slouch in hand-to-hand combat either, it's obvious that it's only superior numbers that let the Sisters get the better of him, and even then he manages to fight them off a number of times.
+In the novella, the Sisters leave Andy alone; the Sisters like easy prey and Andy fights like a badger.